centralnicgroup-opensource/rtldev-middleware-whmcs-ispapi-widget-account/README.md

 For the latest WHMCS minimum system requirements, please refer to [https://docs.whmcs.com/System_Requirements](https://docs.whmcs.com/System_Requirements)

+This Dashboard Widget is only compatible with the [ISPAPI registrar module](https://github.com/hexonet/whmcs-ispapi-registrar).
+Please install that provider module first.

 ## Contributing ##

 Please read [our development guide](https://github.com/hexonet/whmcs-ispapi-widget-account/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.